Penetration Pricing vs Price Skimming in SaaS

 - Common in: innovative products, new categories, B2B with clear ROI

-- Example: launching at €299/mo for a niche product where there’s no real competitor
+- Example: launching at €299/mo for a niche product with no real competitor

-- The risk: small early market, slow growth, requires strong perceived value from day one
+- Risk: small early market, slow growth, requires strong perceived value

 | Factor | Penetration Pricing | Price Skimming |